Kadirgvn92/MVCYoutubeProject/README.md

 # <p align="center">ASP.NET MVC Youtube Project</p>

+Hello there,
-Hello there, I did a project with ASP.NET.
+I have learned some basic principle of ASP.NET Core MVC and I did a project with that.
-- I connnected my project with MS SQL.
+- With Youtube tutorial, I connnected my project with MS SQL on "Code-First" principle.
 - I successfuly managed CRUD process with Razor Pages.

 <h2 align="center">Home</h2>